GoogleCloudPlatform/cloud-code-vscode/README.md

 # Filling an Issue

-If you find an issue please file a bug via the command `KubeCode: Report Kubernetes' Extension Issue on Github`.
+If you find an issue please file a bug via the command `Cloud Code: Report Kubernetes' Extension Issue on Github`.